patrickocoffeyo/mongosync_meteor_example/README.md

 It implements into `hook_mongosync_entity_insert_preprocess`, and uses [Distill](http://github.com/patrickocoffeyo/distill) to process the entities into that Mongodb (compatable with a specific Meteor schema) can consume.

 ## Purpose
 This module is meant to be a demonstration-piece for [a presentation](https://docs.google.com/presentation/d/1eheh9CTxQHnVVOPlP6iYvQMC-kSOA7UC4wl7nWU1kUo/edit?usp=sharing) on Meteor and Drupal integration, and building reactive Drupal applications.
+It is meant to sync data between a Drupal site, and [this Meteor application](https://github.com/patrickocoffeyo/meteor-introduction).

-It is purely conception.
-I'm currently working on other projects that implement the concepts demonstrated in this module in a modular way, so stay tuned :)
+Keep in mind that this is purely conceptual.
+I'm currently working on other projects that implement the ideas demonstrated in this module in a modular way, so stay tuned :)

 ## Installation
 * Install [Mongosync](http://github.com/patrickocoffeyo/mongosync), and configure it to point to your Meteor app.